brainlife/docs/docs/user/started.md

     ![datatype](../img/datatype.png)

     Developers involved with interoperating input and output data should discuss and agree to the set of files and directory structures and their semantics.
-You can register a new datatype by submitting an issue on [datatypes github repo](https://github.com/brain-life/datatypes).
+You can register a new datatype by consulting #datatype channel on brainlife.slack.com.
 We will cover datatypes more on the [datatypes page](/docs/user/datatypes).

 ## Create Project